aamaanaa/X3D-Cache-Core-Parking-on-Fedora/README.md

 ---

 <img width="599" height="428" alt="Screenshot From 2026-02-17 22-20-26" src="https://github.com/user-attachments/assets/05c1a20e-361a-4352-95fd-a5bc38f430dd" style="text-align:center;" />
 *in the above picture, we run a steam game, and only the X3D cores are active for best performance and latency*

+Do not be like me and waste gaming performance for over a year not knowing all of this in the guide exists...
+This setup should have been made semi default, the regular linux user has no idea that this is not even enabled.

 ---